libor-m/ngs-course/install.rst

 - ssh on port 2222
 - RStudio on port 8787

-In case of any problems try to find me (Libor Morkovsky) in Nove Hrady, we'll try to resolve it before the course.
+In case of any problems try to find contact the tutors, we'll try to resolve all problems before the course.

 Windows
 -------